AdobeDocs/uxp-photoshop/src/pages/ps_reference/media/imaging.md

 The Imaging API *Beta* allows JavaScript to work directly with image data in Photoshop documents.

 These APIs are currently *beta* which means that they are not complete and may change in the future.
 We present them here as a testing ground for this new capability.
+Please send comments, questions or bugs via the Beta Feedback panel (under the Windows menu) or directly at the [Beta forum](https://community.adobe.com/t5/photoshop-beta/ct-p/ct-photoshop-beta).

 The functionality has the following known issues:
 * The API is only available in Photoshop (Beta) builds